History of Somnath Temple

 Each destruction was followed by rebuilding, reinforcing Somnath’s image as a symbol of unwavering faith.

-• Reconstruction was initiated after India’s independence
+• Initiated after India’s independence

-• Supported by national leaders and temple trusts
+• Supported by national leaders and devotees

-• Built following traditional temple architecture
+• Built using traditional temple design

 • Spacious temple complex and courtyards